hillst/bamreadfilt/README.md

-# bamreadfilt
+# Runway and Traffic Control

-Bamreadfilt is a library/software suite for filtering BAM (https://samtools.github.io/) files according to read-specific filters related to variants.
+Runway and Traffic control are a library/software suite for filtering BAM (https://samtools.github.io/) files according to read-specific filters related to variants. traffic-control was designed for re-analyzing genotypes by fetching all reads which map to particular variants. runway was designed for analyzing mutations.
+This is done by fetching reads which harbor a specific alternate base (alt).

 ## Design goals